Daniel Martin

 I am a behavioral, cognitive, and experimental economist who studies attention and perception (how information is processed) and information disclosure (how information is communicated).
 My current research explores how human and AI interactions are impacted by attention, perception, and information disclosure.

 Before receiving a PhD in Economics from NYU, I was the co-founder of a small business that is now one of the leading providers of IT services to small and medium-sized businesses in the Carolinas.
-At UCSB I teach undergraduate courses on entrepreneurship and behavioral economics and PhD courses on attention and perception.
+At UCSB I teach undergraduate courses on entrepreneurship and behavioral economics and PhD courses on attention and perception and behavioral economics.

 (with David Almog, Romain Gauriot, and Lionel Page)

-Summary: We provide the first field evidence this AI oversight carries psychological costs that can impact human decision-making.
-We investigate one of the highest visibility settings in which AI oversight has occurred: the Hawk-Eye review of umpires in top tennis tournaments.
+Summary: We provide the first field evidence AI oversight can impact human decision-making by investigating the Hawk-Eye review of umpires in top tennis tournaments.

 Coverage: The Economist, Kellogg Insight